dbergmanns/Proyect/README.md

 The datasets are available at: https://factfinder.census.gov/faces/nav/jsf/pages/download_center.xhtml

-The final dataset with IPUMS and ACS datasets consists of panel data by county and year (2007-2016).
+The final file with IPUMS and ACS datasets consists of panel data by county and year (2007-2016).

 ## V. Descriptive Statistics